jhdrn/TextPub/README.md

 # Flat file publishing for .Net

-TextPub makes it possible to publish Markdown formatted texts , the files are parsed and read into objects which can be used to display the texts.

-Files that reside in the special folders "posts", "pages" and "snippets" are parsed and read into C# objects (`Post`, `Page`, `Snippet` respectively).
+TextPub exposes an API to publish Markdown formatted texts from disk.
+Files that reside in the special folders "posts", "pages" and "snippets" are parsed and transformed into C# objects (`IPost`, `IPage`, `ISnippet` respectively).
 Once the C# equivalents to the files has been created, they are cached for fast-as-lightning access.

 ## Entity types
-All entities share the same base class which contains two properties:
+All entities share the same base interface which contains two properties:

 * **Id**: "URL-friendly" string generated from the path and name of the file.
 * **Path**: The relative path to the file.

 ### Articles
-All files in the `/posts` folder are converted to `Post`'s which contains the following properties:
+All files in the `/posts` folder are converted to `IPost`'s which contains the following properties:

 * **Title**: If the text starts with a header tag, it's contents will be used as title.
 If not, the name of the file will be used as title.
 * **Body**: The HTML-formatted contents of the file but without the title if any.